AlexYucs/discord.py/README.md

 [doc]: http://discordpy.rtfd.org/en/latest

+### Fork Changes

+This fork contains a music bot(shuffle_mp3_bot.py) that plays mp3 files from a given Music folder.
+It supports $skip and $back commands using a queue and a stack to keep track of songs.

+Commands: $summon, $join, $play, $skip, $back, $pause, and $resume.

 ### Breaking Changes

 The discord API is constantly changing and the wrapper API is as well.
 There will be no effort to keep backwards compatibility in versions before `v1.0.0`.